vimpunk/hugo-blog/content/post/servo-internals-load-url.md

 The compositor sends the constellation a `CompositorMsg::NewBrowser` message, which includes the URL and the ID for the to-be-created top-level browsing context.
-This message is handled by `Constellation::handle_new_top_level_browsing_context`, which sets up fields like the window size, the `LoadData` instance (which besides the URL includes other metadata, like the HTTP headers, data, referrer policy, referrer URL, and others), the `PipelineId` for the `Pipeline` of this page, among others.
+This message is handled by `Constellation` with `handle_new_top_level_browsing_context`, which sets up fields like the window size, the `LoadData` instance (which besides the URL includes other metadata, like the HTTP headers, data, referrer policy, referrer URL, and others), the `PipelineId` for the `Pipeline` of this page, among others.
 Then, it proceeds to create this pipeline by calling `Constellation::new_pipeline` and also creates a `SessionHistoryChange` with `Constellation::add_pending_change`.
 But before delving into these two functions, let's first examine the other major case that leads to calling the same two functions.

 ### II. {FromScriptMsg, FromCompositor, WebDriverCommandMsg}::LoadUrl